Wanaque Driver Clocked At 145MPH On Route 17, Says NYSP

-A 23-year-old Wanaque driver was stopped after speeding past a New York State Police trooper at 145 miles an hour on Route 17 in Orange County, authorities said.
+A 23-year-old Wanaque driver was stopped on Route 17 in Orange County after speeding past a New York State Police trooper at 145 miles an hour, authorities said.

 Jeremy Van Leuvan received summonses for reckless endangerment, reckless driving and doing 145mph in a 65mph zone after the trooper stopped his westbound 2009 Dodge Challenger in Wallkill around 10:15 a.m.
 Friday, the NYSP said.